 About two years ago I learned about the game changing concept — assigning our time just like you tell your money where to go in Amy Lynn Andrew’s short, but incredibly practical, eBook Tell Your Time.
 Similar to the steps Tsh outlines in this chapter, in Tell Your Time you think through your day examining your priorities, basic everyday tasks that have to be done, and the fun stuff that you would like to do, but if it doesn’t happen then it’s OK.

 While working through this time schedule, I became aware of just how ineffective some of my time management had become.
 I was allowing myself to waste precious time on things that didn’t really matter in the grand scheme of things.

-For example, screen time, our T.V. was always on mostly serving as background nose while I worked around the house.
-The problem with this is I would find myself getting sucked into what ever show was on just because I heard something that was interesting.
-Before long I had wasted almost an hour of my day on watching a T.V. show I wouldn’t normally watch to begin with.
+For example, screen time, our T.V. was always on mostly serving as background noise while I worked around the house.
+The problem with this is I would find myself getting sucked into whatever show was on just because I heard something that was interesting.
+Before long I had wasted almost an hour of my day on watching a T.V. show I wouldn’t normally watch, to begin with.
 I have since stopped allowing the T.V. be on during the day and instead play soft worship music.